jme900/jsonrescue/README.md

-# JSONRescue
+# JSON Rescue

 ## Overview

-`JSONRescue` is a robust Python library designed to parse and repair malformed JSON-like text, specifically targeting common errors found in AI model responses that fail to return valid JSON.
+JSON Rescue is a robust Python library designed to parse and repair malformed JSON-like text, specifically targeting common errors found in AI model responses that fail to return valid JSON.
 The library employs heuristics to identify, fix, and validate JSON structures against a provided schema, ensuring data consistency and correctness.

 ## Features